 Place hazelnuts on baking pan in a single layer and toast in the oven for 10-15 minutes, or until hazelnuts are fragrant and skins begin to flake.
 Remove from oven and set on a cooling rack until cool enough to handle.
 Wrap hazelnuts in a kitchen towel and rub nuts together to remove the skins (not all the skins will come off).
 Once cool, roughly chop and set aside.

 Place the chocolate into a heatproof bowl and set over a pan of gently simmering water.
 Allow the chocolate to melt, stirring occasionally until completely melted.
-Remove bowl from heat and set aside to cool slightly.
+Remove bowl from heat and set aside to cool until no longer warm to the touch, but still smooth.
+Tip: It’s important that the melted chocolate not be too warm, or too cold, when added later in the process.
+If it’s too warm it will considerably soften the dough.

 In a bowl, sift together flour, cocoa powder, baking powder and salt.
 Set aside.

 In the bowl of a stand mixer, fitted with the paddle attachment, combine the butter and sugar on medium speed, then cream together for 4 minutes.
 Add in the eggs, one at a time, mixing well after each addition.
 Increase speed to high and beat for 4 minutes until eggs are pale and light.
-On low, add in the vanilla and melted chocolate, then mix until mostly combined.
+On low, add in the vanilla and cooled melted chocolate, then mix until mostly combined.
 Remove bowl from mixer and finish folding in the chocolate.
 Fold in the flour mixture until just combined (careful not to over mix or cookies will be tough).
+Tip: If you find your batter has become too soft, then place the dough in the refrigerator to chill for 10-20 minutes (not too much longer as the chocolate will stiffen making the dough difficult to scoop).

 *Check out the latest September issue of Feast Magazine, in print or online, to find out more about these cookies in Sugar Rush.
 Each monthly column will feature a new recipe, so if you enjoy baking follow along and let me know what you create.
 I love hearing from you!*